What is an IP Address? IPv4, IPv6, Public vs Private Explained

 IPv4 - The Original Standard

-IPv4 (Internet Protocol version 4) has been the backbone of the internet since 1983.
-An IPv4 address is a 32-bit number written as four decimal numbers separated by dots, called dotted-decimal notation.
+IPv4 has been the backbone of the internet since the early TCP/IP era.
+It uses 32-bit addresses written as four decimal numbers separated by dots.

 Examples: